keyboard_arrow_up

 Abrasive Flow Machining (AFM)

-A secondary processing operation used to smooth, polish, radius, and remove cracks and burrs from hard to reach or internal surfaces of machinery, parts and products.
+This secondary finishing process uses abrasive-laden water to smooth, polish, radius, and remove imperfections like cracks and burrs from internal or hard-to-reach surfaces of parts, products, and machinery.

 Abrasive Jet Machining